willkessler/jupytergraffiti/README.md

 ```
 jupytergraffiti.api.remove_all_annotations()
 ```

-You will get prompt confirming whether this is something you really want to go through with.
+You will get a prompt confirming whether this is something you really want to go through with.

-You can also play any *Graffiti* recording back from Python.
-This could be valuable to do after a student has tried several different ways to run code and none of them work; you could watch for this situation and offer to play a hint recording.
+You can also play any *Graffiti* recording back using Python code.
+This could be valuable, for instance, after a student has failed several times to make some code work; you could watch for this situation in your testing code, and offer to play a hint recording.
 Or, if a student's code passes all tests you can fire up a video prompting them to go on to the next exercise.

-To play a *Graffiti* first find the id of the recording you want to play.
+To play back an existing *Graffiti*, first find the id of the recording you want to play.
 When you click on any *Graffiti* the recording id is displayed in the menu bar.
 Simply click it to select its text, and then use your browser's copy function to copy the text to your clipboard (e.g. Cmd-C